 Let me know what you do to get the most out of your afternoons.

-If you want to explore productivity on a larger life-planning level, grab a free pdf of my book Release.
+If you want to explore productivity on a larger life-planning level, grab a pdf overview of my book Release.